Why and How to Keep Important Things in Order

 2. Build these small things into your routine.

-Include the chosen activities in your daily schedule.
+Include the chosen activities in your daily routine.
 Start small.
 Even a one percent increment every day can make anything 37 times better in a year.

 Exercise could be ten minutes, calling an old friend every other day would stop taking so much time after the first conversation, a dentist visit or formatting a laptop would take half an hour or an hour every once in a while.